fatizch/tryton/modules/underwriting/doc/en/features.rst

 - **Underwriting**: It is possible to create underwritings which, according to the selected type, will manage a list of decisions.
-Each decision can be individually validated or abandonned, and the underwriting can be completed "as a whole".
+Each decision can be individually validated or abandoned, and the underwriting can be completed "as a whole".

 - **Underwriting planning**: The current underwriting can be copied in the